aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-filters-and-control.rst

 ``--strip-root`` Vs. ``--full-root``
 ------------------------------------

-    For a default scan of the "samples" folder, this a comparision between the default, ``strip-root`` and ``full-root`` options.
+    For a default scan of the "samples" folder, this a comparison between the default, ``strip-root`` and ``full-root`` options.

     An example Scan